quintype/malibu/tutorial/preview.md

 </script>
 ```

-### 3. Loading the data
+### 3. Load the data from the server

-The next step is to load the data from your server.

-For example, in *app/server/load-data.js*, we add the following:
+In *app/server/load-data.js*, add the following:

 ```javascript
 import { loadStoryPageData } from "./data-loaders/story-page-data";